mxagar/machine_learning_ibm/06_Capstone_Project/06_Capstone_Recommender_System.md

 Collaborative filtering is based on the assumption/fact that there is a relationship between users and items, so that we can determine which items a user might prefer.

-There are two major collaborative filtering approaches:´, depending on which similarites or point neighborhoods we observe:
+There are two major collaborative filtering approaches, depending on which similarities or point neighborhoods we observe:

 - User-based
 - Item-based